Rethinking Karthäuserhof

 Awakening to a Dream

 It is easy to see how an estate could slip into charmed oblivion in the Ruwer.
 But, perhaps reanimating an ancient cycle, it is again a Frenchman who has come to course correct.
-Mathieu Kauffmann is a native Alsatian who earned his reputation as chef de cave at Bollinger, a grand marque in Champagne.
+Mathieu Kauffmann is a native Alsatian who earned his reputation as chef de cave at Bollinger, the Champagne grand marque.
 In 2013, he made headlines when he left France — for Germany.
 At Reichsrat von Buhl in the Pfalz, he applied his expertise to the estate’s storied cellar and raised its sparkling reputation.

-His tenure there ended in an unexpected shakeup in 2019.
+His tenure there ended as part of an unexpected shakeup in 2019.
 The following year, he traded one job for three: head of production at the Sekt venture Christmann & Kauffmann, consultant to an Alsatian winery — and technical director at Karthäuserhof.
 “It’s a lot of kilometers and quite different activities in a week,” Kauffmann notes with soft-spoken understatement.

 “For me, Karthäuserhof is like a dream,” Kauffmann says.
 “It was sleeping a little bit in the last years.
 It was a little difficult to restart the engine.
 To help [estate owner] Albert Behler do this is, for me, something difficult.
 I love when something is complicated and difficult.
 I can show what I can do.”